-Sasha Wilmoth is a PhD candidate in Linguistics at the University of Melbourne, part of the Research Unit for Indigenous Languages.
+Sasha Wilmoth is a postdoctoral fellow in Australian languages and linguistic processing at the University of Melbourne, within the Research Unit for Indigenous Languages.
 I recently completed my PhD, also at the University of Melbourne and the ARC Centre of Excellence for the Dynamics of Language (CoEDL).

 I am interested in the description and documentation of Australian Aboriginal languages; linguistic typology; morphology and syntax; variation and change.
 I also have an interest in digital methods for the development of corpora of under-documented languages.

-My PhD project is an intergenerational study of Pitjantjatjara, as spoken at Pukatja (Ernabella) in the Anangu Pitjantjatjara Yankunytjatjara Lands in South Australia.
+My PhD thesis was an intergenerational study of Pitjantjatjara, as spoken at Pukatja (Ernabella) in the Anangu Pitjantjatjara Yankunytjatjara Lands in South Australia.
 Pitjantjatjara is spoken as a first language across many communities in central Australia.
 However, like all Aboriginal languages it is under constant pressure from English.
-I am researching several topics in the language’s phonology, morphology, and syntax, with particular attention to variation and young people’s language.
-These include phonetic/phonological variation, verbal inflection, case-marking, negation, and possession.
-The recordings made for this project are in the process of being archived with PARADISEC.
+I investigated several areas of variation, change, and maintenance in the language, against a backdrop of rapid social change, language contact, and community concerns.
+These topics were phonetics/phonology, verbal morphology, case marking, possession, nominalisation, and negation.
+The recordings made for this project are archived with PARADISEC.
 You can read a bit about my PhD experience in this interview.

 I used to work in language technology, and was interviewed about it by Superlinguo.
-Among other things, I have worked extensively on the development of the Gurindji Kriol corpus with Felicity Meakins at the University of Queensland, co-authored a sketch grammar of Ngalia (Pama-Nyungan) during a ‘grammar boot camp’ with Claire Bowern at Yale, and have held several research assistant positions.
+Among other things, I have worked extensively on the development of the Gurindji Kriol corpus with Felicity Meakins at the University of Queensland, and co-authored a sketch grammar of Ngalia (Pama-Nyungan) during a ‘grammar boot camp’ with Claire Bowern at Yale.

 I live and work on the unceded lands of the Wurundjeri people of the Kulin Nation.
 I pay my respects to their Elders past and present.